TmRxJD/KOMB/README.md

-KOMB: Klipper Optimized Macro for Brushing
+KOMB: The Klipper Optimized Macro for Brushing

 Welcome to KOMB, the Klipper Optimized Macro for Brushing!
 This macro provides a versatile solution for controlling brushing sequences with various options, suitable for both bed and gantry mounted brushes.

 Features and Behavior